REPLACE FACTORY SHROUDS, (2020-21).

 The bottom end was spliced in a loop.

-The whole assembly is strong enough to support the mast should the backstay break or to lift a person out of the water.
+The whole assembly is strong enough to support the mast should the backstay break (it previously supported the mast when the shroud wire broke) or to lift a person out of the water.
 I hope I never have to do either of these.

 |